framiere/monitoring-demo/README.md

 logstash_1  | }
 ```

 __Note:__ Along the message is container metadata!
-This will be of **tremendous** help while debugging your clustr !
+This will be of **tremendous** help while debugging your cluster !

-# Step 3 - Elasticsearch
+## Step 3 - Elasticsearch

-It's kind of silly to grab stdout in such a convoluted way to export it to bash to stdout.
+It's kind of silly to grab stdout in such a convoluted way to export it back to `stdout`.

 Let's make something useful such as sending all the logs to [elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/index.html).